History of Lighting: From Ancient Flames to Modern Illumination

 The first significant breakthrough in gas lighting occurred in the late 18th century when William Murdoch, an employee of the Soho Foundry in Birmingham, England, began experimenting with coal gas as a lighting source.
 In 1792, Murdoch successfully illuminated his home in Cornwall with gas, and by 1802, the exterior of the Soho Foundry was lit by gas lamps, astonishing the local populace.

+Gas lighting technology converts energy into visible light by burning gas, producing light through combustion.
 Gas lamps, or “gaslights,” quickly became popular for street lighting and in large interior spaces.
-The centralized supply of gas eliminated the need for individual refilling, and the ability to meter gas usage made it a commercially viable solution.
+The centralized gas supply eliminated the need for individual refilling, and the ability to meter gas usage made it a commercially viable solution.
 Gaslights provided a much brighter and more consistent light than oil lamps, and their introduction was particularly welcomed in theaters, where the enhanced lighting allowed for more natural performances.
-The Spread of Gas Lighting

 The success of gas lighting in public spaces led to its widespread adoption in homes and businesses.
 By the mid-19th century, cities across Europe and North America were installing gas lighting systems, transforming the urban landscape and extending the hours of productivity well into the night.